Puckaboo/database-setup/README.md

 The script creates a new column called 'epoch', translating the text from the time column to an integer representing time in the unix epoch format.

-To visualize in grafana do:
+To visualize in grafana:
-* connect the database
+* connect the database going through the grafana steps
 * define the query using the query builder or directly
 ```
 SELECT